The Importance of

 The NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Acute Myeloid Leukemia (AML) have also evolved over time to incorporate molecular mutations into risk stratification (along with morphology and cytogenetics) and to emphasize the need to expedite mutational testing results for mutations including IDH1 and IDH2.1

-Many testing laboratories have improved turnaround times in some cases to as few as 3-5 days, but real-world data suggests that a delay of a week or two had no impact on patient outcomes.3–7,9,10
+Many testing laboratories have improved turnaround times, in some cases to a few days, and real-world data suggests that a delay of a week or two in obtaining genetic testing results had no negative impact on patient outcomes.3–8,10,11

 Impact on Outcomes

-A Short Testing Delay Has No Impact on Outcomes
+A Short Wait for Testing Has No Impact on Outcomes

-A large trial utilizing real-world data explored the impact of a short delay for testing on patient outcomes in cases of AML that do not require immediate action, i.e., leukostasis.5 The results revealed that a short delay for mutational testing to personalize AML management had no adverse effect on patient survival or remission rates.5 Patients were categorized based on the time from diagnosis to treatment start (TDT) – 0-5 days, 6-10 days, 11-15 days, or >15 days.5 The 2-year overall survival (unadjusted) for each TDT group was 51%, 48%, 44%, and 50%, respectively, indicating no significant differences between the groups.5 Furthermore, there were no significant differences in overall survival, even when stratified for age (up to 60 years vs. over 60 years) or white blood cell count (low vs. high).5 This suggests that taking a slight pause to determine the best course of action in AML management may be a viable option without negatively impacting patient outcomes.5
+Two large studies utilizing real-world data explored the impact of a short delay for testing on patient outcomes.
+A study by Rollig et al. analyzed patients from the Study Alliance Leukemia [SAL] database (N=2263) with newly-diagnosed AML who did not require immediate action (e.g., leukostasis), and were eligible for intensive induction chemotherapy.5 The results revealed that a short wait for mutational testing to personalize AML management had no adverse effect on overall survival (OS) or remission rates.5 Patients were categorized based on the time from diagnosis to treatment start (TDT) ̶ 0-5 days, 6-10 days, 11-15 days, or ˃15 days.5 The 2-year OS (unadjusted) for each TDT group was 51%, 48%, 44%, and 50%, respectively, with no significant differences between the groups (Figure A below).5 Furthermore, there were no significant differences in OS when stratified for age (up to 60 years vs. over 60 years) or white blood cell count (low vs. high).5

-The Beat AML Master trial further validated the idea that taking time for mutational testing can optimize the management of AML.6 In this trial, mutational testing was conducted within seven days to customize care based on individual mutational results.6 The study found that a seven-day delay to perform detailed molecular testing did not negatively impact mortality and overall survival rates.6
+The Beat AML Master trial further validated the idea that taking time for mutational testing can optimize the management of AML.7 In this trial, mutational testing was conducted within seven days to customize care based on individual mutational results.7 The study found that a seven-day delay to perform detailed molecular testing did not negatively impact mortality and overall survival rates.7

-These findings reiterate that a short delay for mutational testing can be safely implemented to determine a personalized management approach for AML patients.6
+These findings reiterate that a short wait for mutational testing can be safely implemented to determine a personalized management approach for AML patients.7

 Taking a slight pause to determine the best course of